first 30 days after launch

 You launched.
 The adrenaline spike lasted maybe a day.
 Now it's Tuesday morning and you're sitting at your laptop wondering what you're supposed to be doing.
 Your dashboard shows some traffic.
 Maybe a signup or two.
 But you don't have a plan for what comes next, and every hour feels like you're either doing the wrong thing or doing nothing at all.

 That feeling isn't failure.
 It's the absence of structure.
 Most founders launch without a post-launch plan because all their energy went into the build.
 The product is done.
 The landing page is up.
-And now the real work starts, the work nobody teaches you how to do.
+And now the work that nobody teaches you how to do starts.

-Week 1: Find Out If Anyone Cares (Days 1 to 7)
+Week 1: How Do You Find Out If Anyone Cares?
+(Days 1 to 7)

-Your only job in Week 1 is to get your product in front of real people and observe what happens.
+Your only job in Week 1 is to get your product in front of people and observe what happens.
 You're not optimizing anything.
 You're not building new features.
-You're gathering raw signal about whether the problem you're solving resonates with the audience you chose.
+You're gathering raw data about whether the problem you're solving resonates with the audience you chose.

 Set Up Your Listening Posts